 Russell Subiono

-Director of Programming & Content DevelopmentRussell Subiono has been with Hawaiʻi Public Radio since 2019.
-Born in Honolulu and raised on Hawaiʻi Island, he’s spent the last decade working in local film, TV and radio.
+Vice President of Programming and Content DevelopmentRussell Subiono has been with Hawaiʻi Public Radio since 2019.
+Born in Honolulu and raised on Hawaiʻi Island, he’s spent the last decade working in local film, TV, and radio.
 He got his start at HPR as a production assistant on The Conversation from 2016-2017.
 Prior to his return, he spent two years as a producer at KITV4 Island News, where he oversaw Hawaiʻi’s only hour-long evening broadcast.

 He served as HPR’s Fund Drive Producer for two years before returning to The Conversation as executive producer.
-He is also the voice behind HPR's first narrative podcast, This Is Our Hawaiʻi.
+He is also the co-host of Feathers and Fire, HPR’s Chief of War companion podcast, and the voice behind HPR’s first narrative podcast, This Is Our Hawaiʻi.
 In the moments when he’s not working at the station, you can find him visiting donut shops, making top-5 lists, and developing comedy videos that never get made.
 Contact him at rsubiono@hawaiipublicradio.org.

 -